petersenjoern/nbme-score-clinical-patient-notes/README.md

 # nbme-score-clinical-patient-notes

-Kaggle competition nbme-score-clinical-patient-notes
+kaggle competitions nbme-score-clinical-patient-notes

 ### Download data for the competitions

-competitions download nbme-score-clinical-patient-notes
+kaggle competitions download nbme-score-clinical-patient-notes

 ### Training with a GPU